The questions we hear most — and the answers that change the conversation.

 I'm in Florida (or another state) — why do other states' AI laws apply to me?

 Because of telehealth.
 The practice of medicine occurs where the patient is physically located during the encounter — not where your office is.
 A Texas snowbird who sees you in-person at your Florida office?
 That visit is governed by Florida law.
 But when that patient returns home to Texas and you do a telehealth follow-up, Texas TRAIGA applies to that visit — $200,000 per uncurable violation — because the patient is now physically in Texas.
-The same logic applies to Colorado: a patient who visited Florida returns to Colorado, and your telehealth follow-up triggers SB 24-205 at $20,000 per consumer, no aggregate cap, once enforcement begins June 30, 2026.
+The same logic applies to Colorado: a patient who visited Florida returns to Colorado, and your telehealth follow-up may trigger Colorado HB 26-1195 if you provide psychotherapy services with AI (effective Aug 12, 2026; enforced by DORA licensing boards), or HB 26-1139 if you do health-insurance utilization review (effective Jan 1, 2027).
+Colorado’s general SB 26-189 framework largely exempts HIPAA-covered clinical AI use.
 The Illinois WOPR Act (HB 1806) applies to behavioral health encounters where AI is used therapeutically — $10,000 per violation.

 This is not hypothetical.
 71% of physicians now use telehealth weekly (AMA, 2024).
 If you conduct telehealth follow-ups with patients who have returned to states with enacted AI laws, those laws apply to those visits.
 Each cross-state telehealth encounter potentially triggers disclosure requirements, documentation obligations, and penalty exposure in the patient's state.
 As more states enact AI laws (47 states have introduced bills, 17 enacted in 2025 and counting), the compliance footprint for every telehealth-enabled practice expands with every out-of-state follow-up.